-The Norrie 2.0 fits the same as last year's model, though we recommend using the Yeti sizing chart to find your size.
+The Norrie 2.0 fits the same as the original Norrie, though we recommend using the Yeti sizing chart to find your size.
 We tested an extra small in this model, while we chose a small in other brands.
 There is plenty of room in the legs for strong thighs, and they are comfortable with kneepads.

 The Norrie 2.0 has clever little external webbing straps and buckles to customize the waistband.
 This design is minimal and easy to adjust while adding some color and flair to the look of the short.
 We appreciate the innovative design and prefer it to the Velcro closures that are, fortunately, becoming less common in other brands of shorts.
 Similar to how you tighten a backpack strap, simply pull the blue nylon webbing strap forward to tighten the waist and push back the buckle to loosen the webbing.
 The straps do not slip during a ride, and the ends are tipped in grippy rubber and simple to operate, even with gloved fingers, should you need to adjust them on the fly.

 Adjusting the waistband is a cinch!

 You do not need to worry about your shorts sliding down your backside, as the Norrie 2.0 has a large silicon logo on the inside of the waistband which provides a no-slip grip at the waist.
 The Norrie 2.0 does not have the ventilation panel on the lower back as the old Norrie did, but we found that we did not miss it.
 Perhaps this is because the leg openings are a bit wider than before, providing a little more ventilation.